-During the year, six loans totalling £10.7 million (including accrued interest and exit fees) were fully repaid and a further £5.2 million (including accrued interest) was received as part repayments.
-Post year end, no new loans were drawn but additional drawdowns of £3.3 million were made on existing loans, one loan was fully repaid for £1.5 million (including accrued interest and exit fees) and part payments for other loans were received amounting to £2.3 million (including accrued interest).
+During the year, two new loans were drawn for $\mathfrak{L}7.8$ million, eight loans totalling $\mathfrak{L}30.8$ million (including accrued interest and exit fees) were fully repaid and a further $\mathfrak{L}2.7$ million (including accrued interest) was received as part repayments.
+Post year end, no new loans were drawn but additional drawdowns of $\mathfrak{L}0.9$ million were made on existing loans and part loan repayments were received amounting to $\mathfrak{L}0.7$ million (including accrued interest).

-As at 31 March 2023, 70.0% of the Company's loan investments were senior loans and 30.0% were mezzanine loans.
-The portfolio has an average LTV of 63.5% based on loan commitments (with mezzanine loans having an LTV range of between 48.8% and 78.6% whilst the highest approved senior loan LTV is 72.9%).
+As at 31 March 2024, 51.7% of the Company's loan investments were senior loans and 48.3% were mezzanine loans.
+The senior portfolio has an average LTV of 62.5% based on loan commitments (with mezzanine loans having an LTV range of between 49.8% and 68.0% whilst the highest approved senior loan LTV is 64.1%).
 Portfolio loans are underwritten against value for investment loans or gross development value for development loans as relevant and collectively referred to as LTV in this report.

-The largest individual loan in the portfolio as at 31 March 2023 is a senior loan of £10.3 million which represents 14.3% of committed loan capital and 8.2% of the Company's NAV.
+The largest individual loan in the portfolio as at 31 March 2024 is a senior loan of £12.3 million which represents 23.0% of committed loan capital and 10.0% of the Company's NAV.